iWaNadai/JXT-Pharma-Notes/content/Notes/Religious Studies/Human Dignity.md

 date: 2024-08-01
 ---
 # The Dignity of the Human Person
-> "Humans persons willed by God; they are imprinted with God's image.
+> "Human persons willed by God; they are imprinted with God's image.
 Their dignity does not comes from the work they do, but from the persons they are." - Centessimus Annus, 11

 Dignity is an inherent trait of all of God's creations, especially humans.
-Dignity dictats that we are unique and priceless and our value is not ruined by what we do because we are inherently of value in the eyes of God.
+Dignity dictates that we are unique and priceless and our value is not ruined by what we do because we are inherently of value in the eyes of God.

 > "Things have a price and can be for sale, but people have a dignity that is pricelesseless and worth far more than things." - Pope Francis

-Even if society can place a price on an object, even people can be given a price by society, we are inherently priceless and unique and cannot be given any measurable monetary value.
+If society can place a price on an object, even people can be given a price by society, but we are inherently priceless and unique and cannot be given any measurable monetary value.

 We are inherently unique, even twins share unique traits that set them apart.

 The disabled individuals are not seen as beneath us or undignified because of their shortcomings, but are seen as equal to us in the eyes of God, The Almighty Father.
 ## Notions about Human Dignity
 Human dignity is a person's possession of basic rights:
 - The essential rights to clothing and shelter.